logo for chinese-antique-porcelain.com

 Islamic decorations were intended either for Central Asia or the Middle East.
 Some such decorations contain include characters or writings in a Middle Eastern language.

-Buddhist Decoration
+Buddhist Decorations

 Buddhist decorations consist usually of Buddhist symbols or images, often contain lotus flowers, and may also contain characters or writings in Sanskrit, scriptures, etc..
+Most of these were destined for Southeast Asia, although some went also to Tibet.